-The content on this site is not owned by my employer nor are the opinions expressed within related to my employer.
+This site showcases my personal research, and its content is not owned by my employer nor are the opinions expressed within related to my employer.
 You may contact me via LinkedIn and twitter @michellefrasher.